sai2729/weekly-management-system/Readme.md

 - Organize and manage your week efficiently.
 - View, edit, and delete events.

+## Technologies Used
+- Java
+- Swing for UI
+- SQLite for the database
+- MVC architecture

 ## Prerequisites
 Before you begin, ensure you have the following software installed:
 - **Eclipse**: An IDE that supports Java and Swing projects.